Kohei-Wada/yadm-git.nvim/README.md

 yadm-git.nvim is a lightweight Neovim plugin that enables you to use Neovim's built-in Git features to manage your dotfiles (home directory) tracked by [yadm](https://yadm.io).

+## What this plugin does

+This plugin automatically detects if you're editing files under yadm's control (e.g. `$HOME/.config`, `$HOME/.bashrc`, etc.), and sets appropriate Git environment variables so that Git-based plugins (like `gitsigns.nvim`, `fugitive`, `lazygit.nvim`, etc.) can function properly within the yadm repository.

+No commands.
+No user interaction.
+It just works.

 ## Requirements

 - Neovim 0.10 or later